To view a list of declared fire bans or restrictions across the province, please visit Alberta Fire Bans.

 During hot, dry weather, fire bans can be issued by the Province or by specific municipalities.

 Each municipality is unique, and determines whether their area is at risk for fire.
 Just because one municipality issues a fire ban, doesn’t mean that all will.

-Historically, St. Albert’s green and wooded areas don’t pose a significant fire threat as the areas are primarily buffered by development and can be easily accessed with fire hydrants or the Fire Department’s UTV (Polaris 6x6).
+Historically, St. Albert’s green and wooded areas don’t pose a significant fire threat as the areas are primarily buffered by development and can be easily accessed using fire hydrants or the Fire Department’s UTV (Polaris 6x6).

 As well, specific regulations that are implemented year-round help ensure St. Albert’s fire risk remains low: